JACJava/Training-Notes-and-Instructions/Installing and Using Maven on Mac OS.md

                 <maven.compiler.target>1.6</maven.compiler.target>
         </properties>

-3. Make sure the following plugin is documented in the pom.xml
+3. Make sure the following plugin is documented in the pom.xml (Mac os)

           <plugin>
                 <!-- Build an executable JAR -->